Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is insight selling?

-The RAIN Group’s Mike Schultz and John Doerr have written extensively on the topic, including the book Insight Selling: Surprising Research on What Sales Winners Do Differently (Wiley, 2014).
+The RAIN Group’s Mike Schultz and John Doerr have written extensively on the topic, including the book Insight Selling: Surprising Research on What Sales Winners Do Differently.
 They define insight selling as “the process of creating and winning sales opportunities, and driving change with ideas that matter.”
-In other words, the salesperson, especially in business-to-business environments, must become a strategic consultant or business coach to help a customer navigate the purchasing decision.
+In other words, the salesperson (especially in business-to-business, or B2B, environments) acts more like a strategic consultant or business coach, helping customers navigate complex decisions at different stages of the sales funnel.

-“Most buyers are looking for ways to address the problem behind the problem,” said Eric Quanstrom, former chief marketing officer at CIENCE.
+“Most buyers are looking for ways to address the problem behind the problem,” said Eric Quanstrom, VP of GTM Engineering at B2B sales intelligence and engagement platform Apollo.io.
 “They tend to favor sellers who can teach them useful things about their own business.”

 Did You Know?Did you know